ccwukong/snitch/README.md

 # snitch
 snitch is a CLI tool that helps you do health check, API contract validation and more for your microservices.

-There's no tendancies to replace your existing testing tools, but rather provides a convenient way to check your microservices on demand.
+This is not a replacement for your existing testing tools, but rather it provides a convenient way to check your APIs swiftly.

 ## Main features